You must have designer rights to use this tool.

 4.Click Save File, then OK to save the file in the Downloads folder defined for your browser.

-You can export a document to an Xtraction-generated Word template to customize its format.
-To do so, complete a three-procedure process—create and edit the template to your liking, upload the template into Xtraction, and finally export the document content to the template.
+If exporting to a Word file, you can customize the formatting of a document with an Xtraction-generated Word template.
+To do so, complete a three-procedure process—first create and edit the template to your liking, next upload the template into Xtraction, and finally export the document content to the template.

 Before exporting, make sure that your document composition is complete, contains all components to be included in the result, and has been saved.

-1.On the menu bar, click Template > Create > Landscape or Portrait.
+1.Click the Template > Create > Landscape or Portrait menu.

 2.Xtraction creates the template and opens the standard Windows Open/Save dialog.